antonkratz/deiva_github/readme.md

 Put server.R and ui.R into a directory ~/ShinyApps/deseq2.

 Tested with R version 3.2.2 (2015-08-14) -- "Fire Safety", Platform: x86_64-pc-linux-gnu (64-bit).

+## Super easy quick deployment with runGitHub!
+In R/RStudio run these two lines, it will download and start DEIVA: library(shiny) runGitHub("antonkratz/deiva_github", "anton.kratz@gmail.com")